 Helen Sharman, the first Briton in space, reflects on her mission to the Mir space station 25 years ago.
-Book tickets to join Helen in the IMAX Theatre on Saturday 21 May where she will be celebrating her anniversary.
-You can also visit Helen’s website here.
+You can visit Helen’s website here.

 Space missions capture the imagination.
 They turn people on to science.
 They broaden our horizons too.
 I can hardly believe that it has been 25 years since I played my small part in this great adventure, the next phase of human exploration.